mnesarco/inkscape-parametric/README.md

 </parametric:script>
 ```

-them you can use them in your attributes:
+then you can use them in your attributes:

 ```
 <rect ... parametric:width="width" parametric:height="height" parametric:y="myfunct()" />